 Is this because they fear lost advertising revenue as reprisals from the pesticide and flea prevention companies?

-Every pet owner need to know about flea poisons and about diatomaceous earth and other eco and health-safe flea killers.
+Every pet owner needs to know about flea poisons and about diatomaceous earth and other eco and health-safe flea killers.
 Most people do not give any thought to whether or not they are doing any harm with chemical flea control or flea prevention products because they are too busy trying to fight off the fleas.
-One woman even wrote "the fleas aren't just eating the dog alive, they are hopping me".
+One woman even wrote "the fleas aren't just eating the dog alive, they are hopping on me".